swift-server/sswg/proposals/NNNN-hummingbird.md

 ### Request context

-You will notice in all the examples above the route handler includes a second parameter.
-This provides contextual information that is passed along with the request type, for example a Logger, ByteBufferAllocator, Codable Encoder and Decoder instances.
-The router defaults to using `HBBasicRequestContext` for its context type but you can provide your own context type as long as it conforms to the `HBRequestContext` protocol.
+The route handler and middleware functions all include a second parameter.
+This provides contextual information that is passed along with the request type.
+This is a generic type and the user can set it to be any type they want as long as if conforms to the protocol `HBRequestContext`.
+The router defaults to using `HBBasicRequestContext` which is provided out of the box.

 If you create your own context type you can add additional information to it, or change its default values.
 For example the Hummingbird authentication framework requires that you use a custom request context that includes login information.